 Decline in the number of tax crimes coming to the attention of the police

-The amounts of both the crime damage attributable to economic crime that have come to the attention of the Police and the criminal proceeds recovered by the Police have declined over the past couple of years.
-The criminal proceeds recovered by the Police is influenced by the nature of the criminal matters under investigation, which is why the amounts of criminal proceeds vary from one year to the next.
-In 2017, the Police recorded approximately EUR 15.7 million in criminal proceeds recovered from economic crime, which is slightly more than in the previous year.
-The police have already recovered EUR 10.4 million in criminal proceeds during January–June in 2018.
-This is a good level of recovery compared to the total amount recovered last year.
-Usually only a part of criminal proceeds are recovered.
-The amount of the criminal proceeds recovered by the Police can nevertheless be considered good in international comparisons.
+The amounts of both the crime damage that came to the attention of the Police and the criminal proceeds recovered by the Police increased substantially last year (Charts 3-4).
+The nature of the criminal matters under investigation by the Police affects the criminal proceeds recovered, which is why the amount recovered varies from year to year.
+Last year, the Police recorded a total of about EUR 27.4 million in criminal proceeds recovered from economic crime, over EUR 10 million more than in 2016 and 2017.
+Generally, only a part of criminal proceeds are recovered.
+That said, the amount of proceeds recovered by the Police can be considered to be good in international comparisons.

-In 2017, Finnish Customs collected a total of around 2.9 billion euros in taxes and charges.
-The statistics illustrate the impact of tax collection and crime prevention operations by Customs.
-The best way to examine the Customs statistics is to compare them with the observations and statistics of other authorities presented in this snapshot.
-This will help see the various issues and phenomena in relation and in proportion to each other.
+The statistics illustrate the impact of tax collection and both administrative and crime prevention operations by Customs.
+Customs statistics should be examined by comparing them with the observations and statistics of other authorities presented in this snapshot.
+This makes it possible to determine the correct scales and weights of issues and phenomena.

-Customs promote fair competition and takes prompt action against irregularities
+Customs promotes fair competition and takes effective action against irregularities

-The new phenomena of this decade, such as international economic crime involving e-commerce and Intra-Community supply, are affecting Customs in its efforts to combat economic crime.
-The Internet is increasingly used in the marketing and sales of highly taxed products to customers and for circumventing the tax provisions applying to such products.
+The new phenomena of this decade, such as international economic crime involving e-commerce and intra-Community supply, affect Customs in its efforts to combat economic crime.
+The internet is also increasingly often used in the marketing and sales of highly taxed products to customers, while also circumventing the tax provisions applying to such products.

-Customs concentrates its control measures on areas and operators associated with considerable tax interest.
-Real-time customs control of different modes of transport and related goods, vehicles and passengers, flows plays a central role in ascertaining correct taxation and, consequently, the prevention of tax arrears.
-The measures preventing economic crime that fall under the investigative responsibilities of Customs also aim at reducing the amount of tax arrears.
+Customs focuses its control measures on operations associated with substantial tax interests.
+Real-time customs control of different modes of transport and related goods, vehicles and passenger flows plays a central role in ensuring correct taxation and, consequently, combating the tax gap.
+The measures for preventing economic crime that fall under the investigative responsibilities of Customs also aim at reducing the tax gap.

-The percentage of unpaid taxes of the total amount of taxes and charges has varied between 0.05%–0.25% in 2013–2017.
-In 2017, the amount of arrears came to approximately EUR 1.1 million, which is 0.05% of the nearly three billion euros collected by Customs in taxes and charges.
+The percentage of unpaid taxes of the total taxes and charges varied between 0.05–0.25% in 2013-2018.
+In 2018, the amount of tax arrears came to about EUR 2 million, which is 0.48% of the approximately EUR 0.5 billion collected by Customs in taxes and charges (Chart 1).

 Customs conducts corporate audits and document controls

-Document controls in this context refer to the controls of business transactions carried out after customs clearance or the taxation process.
-Usually, the controls are directed at a large number of transactions and customs clearance or taxation decisions.
-The number of document controls also include controls involving licences and administrative executive assistance.
+Document controls refer to controls on business transactions carried out after customs clearance or the taxation process.
+Usually, the controls are targeted at a large number of customs clearance or taxation decisions.
+The number of document controls also includes controls involving licences and administrative executive assistance.

-Finnish Customs supervises goods infringing intellectual property rights pursuant to Council Regulation (EU) No. 608/2013.
-The purpose of the supervision is to protect consumers from exposure to products that may endanger their health and safety, and safeguard tax revenue and the financial interests of right holders.
+Customs supervises goods infringing intellectual property rights pursuant to Council Regulation (EU) 608/2013.
+The purpose of the supervision is to protect customers from exposure to products that may endanger their health and safety, safeguard tax revenue and the financial interests of rights holders.
 Most of the counterfeit products detained by Customs infringe a registered trademark or design.
-Patent infringements are also occasionally detained.
+Products that infringe patents are also occasionally detained.
 The supervision takes place in connection with, for example, physical inspections.

 Investigation of economic crime

 Customs investigates suspected economic offences that fall under its jurisdiction.
-Economic crime refers to crime which is committed in connection with legal business operations and in which the aim is to obtain financial gain.
+Economic crime refers to crime that is committed in connection with legal business operations with the aim of obtaining financial gains.
 The main offence usually involves tax fraud or aggravated tax fraud.
-Finnish Customs also investigates offences involving forgeries, as well as customs clearance, environmental and accounting offences.
-Finnish Customs also classifies the smuggling of excise products (mostly alcohol, snus and cigarettes) as economic crime when it is comparable with business and professional activity, and even when it is not disguised as business activity.
+Customs also investigates offences involving forgeries as well as customs clearance, environmental and accounting offences.
+Customs also classifies the smuggling of products subject to excise tax (alcohol, snus and cigarettes) as economic crime when it is comparable with business and professional activity, and even when it is not disguised as business activity.

 Efficient and well-targeted combat against the shadow economy